bugratorusdag/Bot-Detection-Systems/Model3/README.txt

 https://github.com/ji10bhatt/Capstone-Social-Media-Bot-Detection

 The modules in the requirements.txt have to be installed. install_requirements.ipynb can be used to install in an automated way.
+Do not forget the run your codes as administrator.